edibotopic/edibotopic-website/content/blog/2023-10-30-spatial-programming.md

 O    W
 ```

-The spirit and form of these two constructions seem remarkably similar.
 I am reminded that people in seemingly-distant areas
 of inquiry often work on similar problems with analogous tools.

 ## Paper Tools

-Our choice of symbols matters.

 The historian Ursula Klein [has written](https://www.amazon.com/Experiments-Models-Paper-Tools-Nineteenth/dp/0804743592) extensively
 on the role of **Paper Tools** in science.